 Add a retaining wall

 A retaining wall is made of solid and durable materials that can withstand years of use and weather conditions.
 There are many different types of colours and materials of retaining wall to choose from, so you can really customise the look and match it to your home.
 Another good point to make is that retaining walls are often a good base from which to grow vines, so if you want a strong and sturdy wall, but still want greenery, growing vine plants on the wall is a good option.

 Shade or canopy

 Adding shade sails or canopies over your outdoor entertaining area or verandah is another good way to keep the heavy sun off your furniture, guests, and decking.
-The sun’s rays can really play havoc on your wooden furniture and decking, so adding the shade or canopy can help to decrease the amount of UV damage caused.
+The sun’s rays can really play havoc on your wooden furniture and outdoor decking, so adding the shade or canopy can help to decrease the amount of UV damage caused.
 As well as this, you’ll be able to enclose your outdoor area a little by providing this shade and adding some extra privacy.
 This is especially ideal if the surrounding area or neighbours are higher up than your outdoor area (for example, double storey homes).

 Build a gazebo

 Gazebos are lovely additions to your backyard.
 They are perfect for relaxing in, or if size permits, outdoor dining with family and friends.
 Gazebos provide wonderful shade, and if you have insect screening available, can also help to keep bugs and mosquitos away from you while eating and enjoying the outdoors.
 A gazebo can add a great amount of privacy as most are enclosed, while at the same time adding more options and flexibility to your backyard entertainment.